olaulau/Scripts/PHP/install/README.md

 ```

 # workaround
-Sury PPA only support ubuntu LST releases, so you may see errors while running thee script (and not all expected packages will be installed).
+Sury PPA only support ubuntu LTS releases, so you may see errors while running thee script (and not all expected packages will be installed).
 ```
 sudo vim /etc/apt/sources.list.d/ondrej*.sources
 ```